martysweet/sleep-box/README.md

 9. Place into housing so the LEDs are visable until the stop is met on both sides

 ## Operation
-- Once time is synchronized, ESP32 will perform timekeeping using built-in timers.
+- Once time is synchronized with NTP over WiFi, the ESP32 will perform timekeeping using built-in timers.